 Things have never been hotter in the music industry, and we are here to keep you in the loop!
 New Music Friday is back with a collaborative playlist for October.
 POETRY DANS LA RUE curates Flames of Fall; highly anticipated tracks from The 1975, Noah Kahan, and Blink-182 mixed with undiscovered tracks from around the world to spice up your music taste.

-*POETRY DANS LA RUE strives to promote new and upcoming artists in the music scene all over the world.
-Our goal is to provide a platform to ‘on the rise’ artists and encourage fans to discover new music.
+*POETRY DANS LA RUE strives to promote new and upcoming artists in the music scene worldwide.
+Our goal is to provide a platform for ‘on the rise’ artists and encourage fans to discover new music.

-Check out all of these songs and more on our New Music Emerging Now playlists below
+Check out all of these songs and more on our New Music Friday: Flames of Fall playlists